ZhangRui111/RayCloudSim/README.md

 RayCloudSim is a simulator written in Python for analytical modeling in cloud, fog, or edge computing environments.

+RayCloudSim is a lightweight simulator written in Python for analytical modeling and simulation of Cloud/Fog/Edge Computing infrastructures and services.

 RayCloudSim has the following advantages:
 - Compact source code, which is easy to read, understand and customize according to individual needs.
 - It is a process-based discrete-event simulation framework and can be performed "as fast as possible", in wall clock time.